de-marauder/alx-pre_course/0x01-git/README.md

-#This is my first git project for ALX
+# This is my first git project for ALX

+I'm learning bash scripting with ALX